CHIP-8: Input

-Input is done with a hex keyboard that has 16 keys ranging 0 to F. The '8', '4', '6', and '2' keys are typically used for directional input.
+Input is done with a hex keyboard that has 16 keys ranging 0 to F. The "8", "4", "6", and "2" keys are typically used for directional input.
 Three opcodes are used to detect input.
 One skips an instruction if a specific key is pressed, while another does the same if a specific key is not pressed.
 The third waits for a key press, and then stores it in one of the data registers.

 Graphics and sound

-Original CHIP-8 Display resolution is 64×32 pixels, and color is monochrome.
+The original CHIP-8 display resolution is 64×32 pixels, and its color is monochrome.
 Graphics are drawn to the screen solely by drawing sprites, which are 8 pixels wide and may be from 1 to 15 pixels in height.
 Sprite pixels are XOR'd with corresponding screen pixels.
 In other words, sprite pixels that are set flip the color of the corresponding screen pixel, while unset sprite pixels do nothing.
 The carry flag (VF) is set to 1 if any screen pixels are flipped from set to unset when a sprite is drawn and set to 0 otherwise.
 This is used for collision detection.

 As previously described, a beeping sound is played when the value of the sound timer is nonzero.